wozjac/brackets-ui5/README.md

 button // //Ctrl+k opens quick docs and typing . after the variable opens hints
 ```
-Because there is no define statement, the algorithm will match sap.m.Button and sap.ui.commons.Button.
+Because there is no "define" statement, the algorithm will match sap.m.Button and sap.ui.commons.Button.
 Because the first comes from the "sap.m" library, sap.m.Button will be selected.

 ```javascript
 sap.ui.define(["sap/ui/commons/Button"], function(Button) {